aliaasayed/zappy/README.md

         - open http://localhost:4200/

     # For back-end
-        - navigate to frontend dirictory
+        - navigate to backend dirictory
         - run "npm i"
         - run "npm start"
         - the server is runing on port 3000
+        - open mongo server by run "mongo"

 4- use this link to join slack workspace:
 ```bash